Dirk Marcellis: Youth

 De Haan almost immediately included Marcellis in the squad and let him make his debut for the Netherlands U-21.
 Marcellis didn't disappoint by playing very solidly in defence, game after game.
-Not only on his preferred place in central defence but at times also as a right-back.
+Not only on his preferred place in central defence but at times also as a right back.

-He was a star on the rise, and the Dutch people recognised his great quality and potential.
-With the press and public often comparing him with his idol; former Dutch defender Jaap Stam, naming him as the biggest contender to fill the gap that the widely known Stam left in the Dutch defence.
-However, he has yet to live up to his promise.

 2008 Beijing Summer Olympics

 He was selected for the Netherlands Olympic squad and was absolute first choice central defender during the entire run-up to the Olympics, where he made a confident impression, seldom making a mistake.
 He played in all the group games, where the Dutch barely qualified for the quarter finals, coming second on points.
 He also played the quarter-final against Argentina, where they were eliminated.
 After the full 90 minutes and extra time had resulted in a 1–1 draw, they surprisingly lost 2–1.

 Senior

 He received his first call-up under national team coach Bert van Marwijk for the 2010 FIFA World Cup qualification matches against Norway & Iceland.
 He made his debut on 11 October 2008, against Iceland.